javk-cpu/report/README.md

 as we slowly converged on our final design.

+### Inspiration

+Inspiration for JAVK came from the GameBoy's LR35902 and the MOS Technology 6502.
+We most heavily borrowed on the idea of an accumulator as this allowed us to squeeze all our instructions into a single byte, avoiding the need for variable-length instructions.

 ### Registers

 JAVK consists of 20 addressable registers.
 Of these, 16 are 8-bit,